edupklein/db-replicator/dbr-databases/README.md

 ## Structure

-1. When running the docker compose file, the sql commands inside dbr-databases/sql/init will create 2 tables in each database, tables:
+1. When running the docker compose file, the sql commands inside `dbr-databases/sql/init` will create 2 tables in each database, tables:
-    - clients
+    - `clients`
-    - users
+    - `users`
 1. Initially the tables will have no data.
-To generate data, you can use the backup files inside 'data' folder and follow the README file inside this folder.
+To generate data, you can use the backup files inside `data` folder and follow the README file inside this folder.
 1. Or alternatively you can run a Python script the generate fake data.
-To do this, navigate to the 'scripts' folder and follow the README file inside this folder.
+To do this, navigate to the `scripts` folder and follow the README file inside this folder.